patchshorts/cgodwin.io/src/posts/architecting-storage-solutions.md

 Managed as other products are, Memory store comes in two forms, Redis and Memcached.
 You can use memory caches for message processing, database caching, session sharing, etc. Memory caches are generally nonpersistent, but Redis can be configured to snapshot to dir and start again with that same data.

 #### Memorystore for Redis
 Redis is a memory datastore designed to return information with sub-millisecond latency.
 You can store many data types in Redis.
 Instance memory ceilings top out at 300GB with 12 Gigabit networking.
 Caches can be replicated across zones for 3 nines availability.
-As a managed service, google handles updates, upgrades, syncing and failing over to other instances.
+As a managed service, Google handles updates, upgrades, syncing and failing over to other instances.

 Memorystore for Redis comes in two tiers:
 * Basic